strugee/filter-other-days/README.md

 `filter-other-days` has no arguments besides `--help` and `--version`.
 It accepts input on stdin only.

+Note that `filter-other-days` computes today's date at startup.
+If the time rolls over to a new day during execution, this will not be accounted for.

 ## FAQ

 ### What are the system requirements?